samson77766/The-Data-Science-Toolkit/README.md

 ## SECURITY GROPUP, EC2 INSTANCE AND DOCKER
 1. On Amazon E2 ,Create security group
 2. Launch a new Ec2 Instance
 3. Provision a new instance with Docker
+Install Docker.
+In git bash, using command *curl -sSl https://get.docker.com | sh* to get docker, then using command *sudo usermod -aG docker ubuntu*, reconnect/SSH to AWS using command *Docker -v*
 4. Pull the data science notebook image
+Use command *Docker pull jupyter/datascience-notebook* to obtain the correct imag
-5. Run a data science notebook container
+5. Run a data science notebook container command *docker run -p 80:8888 -v /home/ubuntu:/home/jovyan jupyter/datascience-notebook* and then copy and paste token to ip:443 to open jupyter
 6. Get the token and use on Jupiter
+Security: notebook uses token to authenticate requests

 ## BUDGET FOR RUNNING A JUPYTER DATA SCIENCE NOTEBOOK SERVER FOR THREE MONTHS